Where to start a new business in Germany

 With a population of 3.5 million it’s not as busy or cluttered as some British cities, for example, London.
 Couple that with the fact that the diversity statistics show there are 50% more female entrepreneurs and start-ups companies than in any other German city.

 Berlin also has a fantastic reputation for innovation and new ideas.
-With a city that has been almost enitrely rebuilt since the Second World War, most of the architecture is very modern, which lends itself to the more modern culture that Berlin has to offer.
-However, being the most popular city for new business startups, there may be increased competition in the area which can lead to some startups being drowned out before they can proper.
+With a city that has been almost enitrely rebuilt since the Second World War, most of the architecture is very modern.
+Which lends itself to the more modern culture that Berlin has to offer.
+However, being the most popular city for new business startups, there may be increased competition in the area.
+This can lead to some startups being drowned out before they can properly get going.

 The University of Munich describes itself as “committed to interdesciplinary education and the active promotion of promising young scientists”.
 This has not only encouraged young entrepreneurs to start up their own businesses, but has also helped to develop the creative culture within Munich.

 Although third on our list of best places to start a business in Germany, Hamburg actually has the most entrepreneurs per capita (stats from 2016).
-The local government has been funneling lots of resources towards start-ups, resulting in almost 10,000 start-ups being formed per year.
+The local government has been funneling lots of resources towards start-ups.
+This has resulted in almost 10,000 start-ups being formed per year.

 Did you know Germany also hosts the World’s Largest full time race track at The Nurburgring?
-So if you’re into your motor vehicles in anyway, the fact that the Nurbrugring is on your door stop, might be the final tipping point to make your mvoe to Germany permanent.
+So if you’re into your motor vehicles in anyway, the fact that the Nurbrugring is on your door stop.
+This might be the final tipping point to make your mvoe to Germany permanent.

 Want a quote for your new business move abroad?
 Give us a call, or fill out this quote form.